Diversity Visa (DV) Lottery Program

 1. How to Enter the DV Lottery

-All applications must be submitted electronically using the Electronic Diversity Visa Entry Form (E-DV Entry Form), which is only accessible at www.dvlottery.state.gov.
+All applications must be submitted electronically using the Electronic Diversity Visa Entry Form (E-DV Entry Form), which is only accessible at the Department of State's website.
 There is no fee to enter the Lottery.
 When submitting individual photographs for each family member, it is critical to adhere to the compositional and technical specifications set out in the DV Lottery Registration guide.
 Your entry must contain the name, date and place of birth and photographs of your spouse and children, even if your spouse or child does not live with you and will not immigrate with you.
 Failure to list a spouse or child in the application will result in the disqualification of you and your entire family at the time of the visa interview.
 Each principal applicant is entitled to only one entry per year.
 The submission of two entries is grounds for disqualification.
 However, a husband and wife may submit separate entries.
 After submitting the entry, a confirmation number will be designated.
 Using this number, it will be necessary to check the Department of State’s website to determine whether your entry was selected.

 2. Procedures for Obtaining a Visa or Adjusting Status